trifork/dpk-docs/README.md

 ## Continuous deployment

-We take advantage of the ideas behind [GitOps](https://www.gitops.tech/) for working with CI/CD in the CTR project.
+We take advantage of the ideas behind [GitOps](https://www.gitops.tech/) for working with CI/CD in the DPK project.

 We use Github Actions and have added a workflow for continuous deployment.
 So when a new release has been created (manually, from Github Releases) of a given repository, it triggers the Github action for build and deployment of the service.